yonatan-maman/RandomSimulationProject/README.md

 cd RandomSimulationProject/llvm-project

+3) you should upgrade your gcc version

+export CC=`which gcc`

-3)Then, make the directory to build and compile the files and go into this directory:
+4)Then, make the directory to build and compile the files and go into this directory:

 mkdir build
 cd build

-3)After this, you should build the makefiles using cmake:
+5)After this, you should build the makefiles using cmake(3.13.4):

 cmake -DLLVM_ENABLE_PROJECTS=clang -G "Unix Makefiles" ../llvm

-4)Then, you should compile the files:
+5)Then, you should compile the files:

 make clang-format

-5)After this, you should compile and create the libaries and the scripts we need to run simulate, so you need go to the main directory and run this script:
+6)After this, you should compile and create the libaries and the scripts we need to run simulate, so you need go to the main directory and run this script:

 cd ../../
 ./createProject

-6)Then, everything is ready so you can run this for other explainings:
+7)Then, everything is ready so you can run this for other explainings:

 ./RS/simulate --help